Code-Institute-Submissions/Surf_Matters/README.md

 [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Provides some of the styling for the site.

 [Bootstrap](https://getbootstrap.com/) - Utilised for a lot of the styling of the site such as prodcut card and forms.
 Also used to make the site responsive.
+Bootstrap 4.6 was chosen as Crispy Forms are not available with Bootstrap 5.

 [Python](https://www.python.org/) - The main code used in the back end with Django.